We're back. Rebuilt payments. More ways to get paid. First month 80% off. Claim →

 Omnivoo Contract Management

-Pricing model: Flat $49 per finalized contract, charged once.
-Transaction fees passed through at cost, no FX markup, no subscription.
+Pricing model: $49 per contractor per month.
+Transaction fees passed through at cost, competitive FX and a 1% contractor withdrawal fee, cancel anytime.

-Omnivoo charges once when a contract is finalized.
-Later payments on the same contract do not regenerate a fee, and there is no per-seat charge, so there is no idle-month leakage.
+Omnivoo bills a per-seat subscription at $49 per contractor per month.
 The exchange rate is passed through at cost with no margin added.
 The contract, the tax form, and the payout sit in one flow.
 This is our own published pricing on /solutions/contract-management.

 Where it does not fit: Global EOR across many countries (Omnivoo’s EOR is India-only) and buyers who want a bundled HR and IT suite.